The Benefits of Aloe Vera

 Greek yogurt and quinoa pack this blueberry parfait with plenty of protein.
 Image Credit: LIVESTRONG.com

-Greek yogurt and quinoa are the all stars in this simple yet satisfying breakfast parfait with 25 grams of protein per serving.
+Greek yogurt and quinoa are all stars in this simple yet satisfying breakfast parfait with 25 grams of protein per serving.

 Containing all nine essential amino acids, quinoa is a particularly important plant-based food for those who don’t eat animal protein and a good option for those with gluten intolerances since it’s naturally gluten-free, Zhu says.